This post originally appeared on Sleekgeek. View it here.

 What does your typical workout look like?

-I often do 1.5 – 2 hours of weights because I don’t enjoy intense cardio classes and that seems to work to shape my muscles more than hours of slow running as I did before.
+I often do one and a half to two hours of weights because I don’t enjoy intense cardio classes and that seems to work to shape my muscles more than hours of slow running as I did before.

 Weights for the results it gives me